 - You don’t want to risk your business or personal assets.

 - You’re aware that banks are notorious for under-valuing collateral, and you wisely don’t want to play a game that you can’t possibly win.

-Whatever your reasons and rationale, the bottom line is that your want a small business loan, but you need to keep collateral out of the equation.
+Whatever your reasons and rationale, the bottom line is that you want a small business loan, but you need to keep collateral out of the equation.
 Based on this, what’s the next step?

-The simplest, best and most time and stress-saving advice we can give you is: don’t bother with banks.
+Before you apply for a traditional bank loan, be sure to review the process and your odds for approval.
 All bank loans (small business and otherwise) require collateral, and there’s no way around it.
-While they don’t necessarily want to seize assets – banks aren’t in the asset repossession business – they absolutely demand a ready-to-go Plan B in the event that borrowers default on their loan.
+While they don’t necessarily want to seize assets – banks aren’t in the asset repossession business – they do require a ready-to-go Plan B in the event that borrowers default on their loan.

-Since banks aren’t an option, you may look into purchase order financing or microloans.
-But frankly, both of these options have major drawbacks for small business borrowers.
+Since banks aren’t always a good option, you may look into purchase order financing or microloans.
+However, both of these options have major drawbacks for small business borrowers.

 With purchase order financing, you’re basically selling an invoice to a lender in return for about 80% of the value.
 On the surface this may look like an OK deal, but the risk is that you can start depending on purchase order loans to fill orders.
 In other words, you won’t have any working capital for expanding your business and growing your profit capacity.

 And if your customer takes longer to pay their invoice, they’ll be subject to some pretty aggressive collection tactics by your lender, who has absolutely no relationship with your customer and doesn’t care if they’re happy or not.
 They just want to get paid.
 You could end up losing the customer – and the consequences could be severe.